anthonywu/anthonywu/README.md

 My engineering philosophy is centered around agility: plan and execute in short cycles of hours or days.

-With rapid iteration and feedback loops, I help small and young teams can minimize "worked on the wrong thing" risk.
+With rapid iteration and feedback loops, I help small and young teams minimize "worked on the wrong thing" risk.

 ### Currently